rhel-labs/learn-katacoda/selinux-containers/step3.md

 by the container.
 The network ports are a similar situation where Udica uses the SELinux userspace libraries to get the correct
 SELinux label of a port that is used by the inspected container.

-In terminal 1, inspect the running container using podman to generate a container inspection file in JSON format `podman inspect $CONTAINERID > container.json`{{execute T1}}
+In *Terminal* window of the lab interface, inspect the running container using podman to generate a container inspection file in JSON format
+`podman inspect $CONTAINERID > container.json`{{execute T1}}

 Tell Udica to generate the custom SELinux security policy by using the container JSON file.
 In this case the name of the